frees-io/freestyle/docs/src/main/tut/docs/cats/README.md

 ## Cats data types

-Imagine the case where we would like to execute our simple calculations by a (remote) service which needs some configuration.
-Our `Calc` algebra has no parameters taking configuration and we don't want to add this service specific configuration to the `Calc` algebra because that would mean that we also need to pass the configuration when we want to perform some calculations ourselves with our `Id` or `Future` handlers.
-A possible solution is to use the [`Kleisli`](http://typelevel.org/cats/datatypes/kleisli.html) or `ReaderT` data type from Cats as target for our `Calc` operations.
+Imagine a scenario where we want to execute our simple calculations by a (remote) service that needs some configuration and our `Calc` algebra has no parameters taking configuration.
+We don’t want to add this service specific configuration to the `Calc` algebra because it would mean that we would also need to pass the configuration when we want to perform calculations ourselves with our `Id` or `Future` handlers.
+A possible solution to this dilemma is to use the [`Kleisli`](http://typelevel.org/cats/datatypes/kleisli.html) or `ReaderT` data type from Cats as a target for our `Calc` operations.

-`Kleisli` is essentially just a function where you can sort of work with the eventual result in a for comprehension, `map` function, ... while you only supply the input to the `Kleisli` function when you actually need the final result.
+`Kleisli` is essentially a function where you can work with the eventual result in a for comprehension, `map` function; while only supplying the input to the `Kleisli` function when you need the final result.

-Our demo configuration will just contain a number that we will add to every computation, but in a more realistic case it could contain an API key, a URI, etc.
+Our demo configuration will only contain a number that we will add to every computation, but in a more realistic case, it could contain an API key, a URI, etc.

 ```tut:book
 case class Config(n: Int)
 ```

-We will use `Reader[Config, ?]`, which is a type alias for `ReaderT[Id, Config, ?]`, as target here.
+We will use `Reader[Config, ?]`, which is a type alias for `ReaderT[Id, Config, ?]`, as target here:

 ```tut:book
 import cats.data.Reader